sadamhussain-m/sadamhussain-m/README.md

 - 👋 Hi, I’m @sadamhussain-m
-- 👀 I’m interested in web Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning about block-chain technology
+- 🌱 I’m currently learning about BlockChain Technology
 - 💞️ I’m looking to contribute to open-source projects
 - 📫 How to reach me ...
 - https://twitter.com/sadam_msh